antognini/type-safe-equality/README.md

-**Scala 3 type safe equality**

-Provides type safe equality features allowing developers to fully leverage compiler strict equality support.
+**Type safe equality for Scala 3**

+This library aims to prevent compilation of code comparing arbitrary values unless equality is specifically supported for their respective types.

+* Any operations adhering to the principle above are considered to be **equality-safe**.
+* A `Product` type (case class, enum, tuple) can support equality only if the types of all its fields support equality.

-This makes equality behave in a standard and intuitive way equivalent to other modern programming languages, like [std::cmp::Eq](https://doc.rust-lang.org/beta/std/cmp/trait.Eq.html) for Rust or [Data.Eq](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-Eq.html) for Haskell.
+This makes equality behave like using [Data.Eq](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-Eq.html) in Haskell or [std::cmp::Eq](https://doc.rust-lang.org/beta/std/cmp/trait.Eq.html) in Rust.

+The following features are provided based on the compiler [strict equality](https://docs.scala-lang.org/scala3/book/ca-multiversal-equality.html#allowing-the-comparison-of-class-instances) support:
-* [Eq type class](#eq-type-class) - strict equality type class with automatic derivation for case classes
+* [Eq type class](#eq-type-class) - strict equality type class with automatic derivation for `Product` types
 * [Standard Eq instances](#standard-eq-instances) - equality type class instances for relevant Java and Scala standard library types
 * [Collection extensions](#collection-extensions) - equality-safe extension methods for standard Scala collections
 * [Strict equality opt-out](#strict-equality-opt-out) - escape hatch to enable universal equality within a specific scope